Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Introduction

-For observational data, marginal structural models (MSM) have been established as a valuable tool for identifying causal effects, which can be consistently estimated using the inverse-probability-of-treatment weighting (IPTW).\cite{robins2000marginal, hernan2001marginal} In this paper we consider a class of marginal structural illness–death models, with and without a shared frailty term.
-For the former an EM type iterative algorithm is needed in order to estimate the parameters.
-The structural models give rise to interpretable causal quantities such as different types of risk contrasts in the multi-state setting.\cite{meira2019estimation} The remainder of this article is organized as follows.
-In the next section we introduce the structural models and assumptions.
-In Section 3 we discuss inference under the usual Markov illness-death structural model and Section 4 the general Markov illness-death structural model, where a weighted EM algorithm is developed and studied.
-In Section 5 we carry out extensive simulation studies to assess the performance under the two models including when either one of the model is valid while the other is not.
+For observational data, the potential outcomes framework of \citet{neyman1923application} and \citet{rubin2005causal} and the marginal structural models \citep[MSM]{robins2000marginal, hernan2001marginal} have been a valuable tool for identifying causal effects, which can then be consistently estimated using the inverse probability of treatment weighting.
+In this paper we propose a class of marginal structural models for the semi-competing risks data.
+These structural models give rise to interpretable causal quantities including different types of risk contrasts.
+Before introducing the potential outcomes in the next section, for the remainder of this section we provide a review of the three-states illness-death model that forms the basis of our structural models.
+Then in Section 3 we discuss inference under the Markov illness-death MSM and Section 4 the frailty-based Markov illness-death MSM, where a weighted EM algorithm is developed and studied.
+In Section 5 we carry out extensive simulation studies to assess the performance under the two MSMs including when either one of the model is valid while the other is not.
 We apply the approaches to the HAAS data set described above in Section 6 and conclude with more discussion in the last section.